arajodeveloper/web-accessibility-note/web-accessibility-guideline.md

 ---
-## "Skip to Main Content"
+## Skip to Main Content

 "Skip to Main Content", "Skip Navigation" links are extremely useful for keyboard users.
-For example, A Web page includes a variety of navigation techniques on each page: a bread crum trail, a search tool, a site map, and a list of related resources.
+For example, A Web page includes a variety of navigation techniques on each page: a bread crumb trail, a search tool, a site map, and a list of related resources.
 In this case, the first link on the page should be titled **"Skip to Main Content" to activate the link to skip over the navigation tools.**

 e.g. Users can skip navigation link to login.